Need a simple activity for your kids? This free rainbow playdough mat for kids is a great way to have fun while sneaking in a bit of learning too!

 Roll A Rainbow Playdough Mat Game

-Today’s printable game is free for you to download but do check the terms and conditions below where you’ll also find details about more of our free printables, our favourite rainbow crafts and some brilliant looking rainbow themed books for kids.
-You can play this game with several players if you are in a group setting (or have couple of kids at home) but you could also play it with both you and your child with both of you having your own mat.
+You can play this game with several players if you are in a group setting like a classroom, kindergarten or preschool or if you have couple of kids at home but you could also play it with both you and your child with both of you having your own mat.

 Rainbow Books for Kids